JasonTGuerrero/UCLA-CS-33/README.md

 # UCLA-CS-33
-assignments completed for PIC 16A at UCLA in the fall of 2019
+assignments completed for CS 33 at UCLA in the fall of 2019